 BioAdvise is the resource office for undergraduate students taking biology coursework.
-We are here to serve the needs of students whose majors are in the Integrative Biology Department, or the Cell Biology, Microbiology and Molecular Biology Department.
+We are here to serve the needs of students whose majors are in the Integrative Biology Department or the Cell, Molecular, and Microbiology Department.
 We also answer questions about undergraduate biology courses offered at USF.

 Who is BioAdvise?